Welcome to the Wagner Society of Washington DC

 August 4, 2022

 For DC-area audiences, Virginia Opera will perform Jonathan Dove’s adaptation of Wagner’s The Valkyrie at George Mason University’s Center for the Arts in Fairfax.
+WSWDC is pleased to help underwrite this production.
 Performances will take place on Saturday, October 8 at 8 pm and Sunday, October 9 at 2 pm.